isomerpages/mlaw-acd/_compliance/1-transaction-based-requirements.md

 #### <a id="Enhanced Customer Due Diligence"></a> Enhanced Customer Due Diligence

-Where the ML/TF risks are identified to be higher, a regulated dealer is expected to take ECDD measures to mitigate and manage those risks.
+Where the ML/TF risks are identified to be higher, regulated dealers are expected to take ECDD measures to mitigate and manage those risks.

 Please refer to our [Guidelines](/images/Guidelines%20for%20regulated%20dealers_20190828_V1.1Final.pdf){:target="_blank"} more for information.

 #### <a id="Cash Transaction Report"></a> Cash Transaction Report

-Registered dealer who enters into any designated transaction must submit a CTR electronically to the STRO within 15 business days via [SONAR](www.police.gov.sg/sonar){:target="_blank"}.
+Registered dealers who enter into any designated transaction must submit a CTR electronically to the STRO within 15 business days via [SONAR](https://www.police.gov.sg/sonar){:target="_blank"}.
 As part of record keeping, you are required to keep a copy of the filed CTR for 5 years after the date of submission.

 #### <a id="Suspicious Transaction Report"></a> Suspicious Transaction Report

-Registered dealers are required to file a STR when there are suspicions on ML/TF activities in the business transaction.
-This should be filed electronically via SONAR.
-Regulated dealers are reminded that it is an offence under the Corruption, Drug, Trafficking and other serious crimes (Confiscation of Benefits) Act to tip off another person on a STR filed with STRO.
+Regulated dealers are required to file a STR when there are suspicions on ML/TF activities in the business transaction.
+This should be filed electronically via [SONAR](https://www.police.gov.sg/sonar).
+Regulated dealers are reminded that it is an offence under the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act to tip off another person on a STR filed with STRO.

-Please refer to the [SONAR website](www.police.gov.sg/sonar){:target="_blank"} on how to file a STR.
+Please refer to the [SONAR website](https://www.police.gov.sg/sonar){:target="_blank"} on how to file a STR.